 For your employees to maintain an overall hygienic appearance is a crucial piece to the overall perception of your business.
 To maintain a professional appearance at all times not only helps you retain your current customer base, but also helps to attract new, prospective clients.
 Requiring all employees to bathe daily, as well as come to work in a clean, neat and tidy uniform is crucial.
-Freshly shaved employees, who smell fresh, and have a nice clean hair cut go a long way in creating a professional aura.
+Professional employees, who smell fresh, and maintain a crisp, clean appearance go a long way in creating a competent aura.

 Maintaining that professional appearance throughout the job that was established in step 1 is something else that is a necessity.
 Cross contamination in any medical or food processing facility can not happen.
 It can cost you lots of time and money to correct the problem.
-It is often a good idea to color code different squeegees, brooms, soaps and solvents for different areas.
+It is best to color code different squeegees, cleaning cloths, brooms, soaps and solvents for different areas.

-When cleaning with any type of caustic cleaning agent, it is a good idea to use the proper safety glasses, nitrile gloves, and even disposable clothing when handling these types of chemicals.
+When cleaning with any type of caustic cleaning agent, it is a good idea to use the proper safety glasses, nitrile gloves, and even disposable clothing to handle these types of chemicals.
 A great example is to use our disposable plastic shoe & boot covers when stripping or cleaning floors to protect your shoes, as well as other areas of the facility.

 Another way to curtail the spread of germs is to supply employees with their own personal Stoko gel hand sanitizer bottle.
 This way they can frequently sanitize their hands throughout the day without the need of a sink.